jamiebalfour04/jamiebalfour04/README.md

 - 🎨 User Experience & Interface Design
 - 🕸️ Web Design

-This is actually my new GitHub account after closing the previous one.
-I publish quite a few of my main projects, such as BalfBar, BalfSlider, BalfRibbon and so on, here.
+This is actually my updated GitHub account after clearing the previous content from it.
+I publish many of my main projects, such as BalfBar, BalfSlider, BalfRibbon and so on, here.
 I also have many private repos that I am working on myself.

 <!---
 jamiebalfour04/jamiebalfour04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.